sarxos/webcam-capture/README.md

 * Detect motion,
 * All required JARs Available in Maven Central,
 * Can re-stream images as MJPEG,
-* Also available as standalone ZIP binaries with all dependencies included,
+* Available as standalone ZIP binaries with all dependencies included,
 * Supports additional video grabbing drivers (such as OpenIMAJ, LTI-CIVIL, JMF, FMJ, OpenCV, VLC, IP Camera),
 * Ready to use Swing component designed to display image from webcam / IP / network camera,